gdsbook/book/notebooks/04_spatial_weights.md

 5. In this chapter, we worked with regular *square* lattices using the `lat2W` function.
 In the same manner, the `hexLat2W` function can generate *hexagonal regular lattices*.
 For lattices of size (3,3), (6,6), and (9,9) for Rook & Queen `lat2W`, as well as for `hexLat2W`:

-    1. examine the average cardinality.
+    1. Examine the average cardinality.
 Does `lat2W` or `hexLat2W` have higher average cardinality?
     2. Further, make a histogram of the cardinalities.
 Which type of lattice has higher variation in its number of neighbors?
     3. Why is there no `rook=True` option in `hexLat2W`, as there is in `lat2W`?